Windsrain/ZeroStereo/README.md

 ## ✈️ Notification

 Complete fine-tuning code will be released soon.
 The generation code is an initial version, and we will release a final version for better results.
+We will upload our MfS35K for training directly.

 ## Acknowledgement